1014jorge/LogoRepoSVG/README.md

 ## Installation
 I used  Javascript, node.js, SVG to create this application.

- instal npm, inquirer@8.2.4 and something you can view SVG files.
-A stadard browser should work.
+ install npm, inquirer@8.2.4 package and jest package and something you can view SVG files.
+A standard browser should work.
+I used Chrome.